 - Driven to Suicide: Several gay men end their lives after being diagnosed, to spare themselves pain and humiliation.
 One of them is up-and-coming actor Bengt.

 - The Dutiful Son: Benjamin, at first.

-- Dwindling Party: Most of Benjamin's friends have died of AIDS by the end of the series.
-Especially the third part is ripe with this as that is when most of the deaths take place.
+- Dwindling Party: Most named characters have died of AIDS by the end of the series.
+The third part is called "Death" for a reason.

 - Everyone Is Christian At Christmas: Played with.

 - Family of Choice: A lot of emphasis is put on this.
 When Paul first invites Rasmus over for Christmas he fully agrees that Christmas should be spent with family, but that you have to define family.

 - The Fun in Funeral: Paul has one of the most awesome funerals ever.